blueh0rse/secured-fastapi/CONTRIBUTING.md

 Every entry needs a reason, a reviewer, and an expiry date.
 Review the file at each release and re-check anything that expired.

+### Accepting a source finding

+Suppress it at the line, and put the reasoning in the commit message so it stays attached to the change that introduced it.

+- Bandit: `# nosec B608` on the line Bandit reports.
+Check its output afterwards — an unused marker is reported as a warning, and a suppression that silences nothing hides the next real finding.
+- Semgrep: `# nosemgrep: <rule-id>` on the line above.

+Name the rule in both cases.
+A bare `# nosec` or `# nosemgrep` disables every rule on that line, including ones written after you left.

+`app/routers/users.py` carries the only suppression in the repo today: Bandit B608 on the `UPDATE` in `update_user`.
+The assignment fragments are literals and every value is bound, so the finding is not exploitable.